 Drop-off Service: For those clients whose schedules preclude accompanying their pet to the vet, we offer hospital admission for patients as early as 8 am each week day morning.
 Our doctor will examine your pet during the day as her schedule permits and call you and/or speak with you at evening discharge regarding her findings.
 This service is not recommended for first-time visits as we like to have you present with your pet during our first exam to obtain a complete medical history.

 Chesterfield Dog Licensing Substation: The Wright Animal Clinic is authorized by the County of Chesterfield to issue dog licenses for dogs residing in the County.
 A current Rabies Certificate and proof of Spay/Neuter status is required for issuance of a license.
-The County License Fees are $5.00 for a spayed or neutered dog and $7.00 for an unaltered (intact) dog.
+The Lifetime License Fees are $10.00 for all dogs.